sickopickle/NoTeX/README.md

 # NoTeX
 Math handwriting conversion and solver

-Uses machine learning to convert handwritten mathematical expressions into LaTeX, then uses Nerdamer API to solve them.
+A React Native app that uses machine learning to convert handwritten mathematical expressions into LaTeX, then uses Nerdamer API to solve them.
+The app uses the @benjeau/react-native-draw package as a canvas, which depends on @luncheon/simplify-svg-path for converting points to Bezier curves used as input to machine learning model.